James LoMenzo: Early days, White Lion, Zakk Wylde, and other projects (1977–2005)

-In the late 1970s, he started in a band called "Empty Sky", a rock band with hints of jazz.
+In the late 1970s, LoMenzo started in a band called Empty Sky, a rock band with hints of jazz.
 The band was based out of Brooklyn and was one of the biggest up-and-coming young bands.
-LoMenzo was the lead vocalist and bassist.
-The band consisted of Robert Littera at lead guitar, Julie Pontecorvo on trumpet, Marco Lagana on trombone, Frank Bonanno on tenor saxophone, Oscar Olivera on drums, Vincent Chirico on rhythm guitar and John Buccellato on electric piano.
+LoMenzo was the band's lead vocalist and bassist.
+The band consisted of Robert Littera on lead guitar, Julie Pontecorvo on trumpet, Marco Lagana on trombone, Frank Bonanno on tenor saxophone, Oscar Olivera on drums, Vincent Chirico on rhythm guitar and John Buccellato on electric piano.
 The band broke up as the members began to mature and take their separate career paths.

+In 1979 LoMenzo joined the band Hooker, fronted by Debbi Pantera Saint, Kiss drummer Eric Carr's girlfriend at the time.
+Other members were Dave Steele (David Bland who played with Rik Fox in an early version of SIN) and Gerry Laufer on guitars and Gael de Courtivron on drums.

-He played bass with Clockwork, his first original hard rock band in 1980 to 1983.
-He then went on to play in the band Rondinelli with Ray Gillen before joining White Lion in 1984.
+LoMenzo played bass with Clockwork, his first original hard rock band from 1980 to 1983.
+He then went on to play in the band Rondinelli with Ray Gillen, before joining White Lion in 1984.

-He played bass with White Lion from 1984 to 1991, and then went on with White Lion drummer Greg D'Angelo to play with former Kiss guitarist Ace Frehley, and then later with Zakk Wylde's side-project Lynyrd Skynhead who evolved into Pride & Glory and released one album in 1994.
+LoMenzo played bass with White Lion from 1984 to 1991.
+He would go on with bandmate Greg D'Angelo to play with former Kiss guitarist Ace Frehley, and then later with Zakk Wylde's side-project Lynyrd Skynhead who evolved into Pride & Glory, who released one album in 1994.
 Although he left the band during their 1994 tour, he returned to play on Zakk Wylde's 1996 solo album Book of Shadows.
-He had a brief stint in the recording studio with Ozzy Osbourne in 1994 but the sessions were not used, and Ozzmosis was re-recorded by different musicians the next year.
-In 1995, LoMenzo, along with Pride & Glory drummer Brian Tichy joined Slash's Snakepit as touring musicians.
+He had a brief stint in the recording studio with Ozzy Osbourne in 1994, but material from the sessions were not used, and Ozzmosis was re-recorded with different musicians the next year.
+In 1995, LoMenzo, along with Pride & Glory drummer Brian Tichy, joined Slash's Snakepit as touring musicians.
 He was a member of David Lee Roth's band in the late 1990s and early 2000s and performed on his album Diamond Dave.

-In 2004, LoMenzo rejoined Zakk Wylde in his band Black Label Society until October 2005 when he was replaced by Black Label Society's original bassist John DeServio.
+In 2004, LoMenzo rejoined Zakk Wylde in his band Black Label Society until October 2005, when he was replaced by Black Label Society's original bassist John DeServio.